syncfusion-content/maui-docs/MAUI/AIAssistView/working-with-aiassistview.md

 ### Stop Responding Event and Command

 The `SfAIAssistView` control includes a built-in event called `StopResponding` and a command named `StopRespondingCommand`.
 These are triggered when the Stop Responding button is clicked.
+To cancel the response using the StopRespondingCommand or StopResponding event, you can include logic to stop the ongoing response operation as shown below.

 #### StopResponding Event